 Late assignments (problem sets and lab assignments) are penalized 10% for every class session they are late.
 Module quizzes will have hard deadlines after which they cannot be taken.

 Each student must do their own original work unless specifically told otherwise.
-While studying in groups is encouraged any assignment or essay quiz question that has identical answers with another student or with any internet source will get a 0 on that assignments or question.
+While studying in groups is encouraged, your are responsible for the originality of your own work.

 Admissions deadlines & enrollment policies